Tricky kids, tricky classes

 To book this workshop please contact Bill Hansberry

-Because Restorative Practice is pedagogy, we need to teach it to students in a similar way we teach other curriculum.
+Because Restorative Practice is pedagogy, we need to teach it to students similarly to other curricula.
 The good thing about this Restorative Practices as a curriculum area is that the lessons are always real-life, so making it relevant isn’t a problem!

 Session 6: What we need when we are hurt